JaveriaIrfan686/Data-Structure/README.md

 component that is large or one whose size can change dynamically.

 # INSTALLATION GUIDE
-In order to install this app, all you need to is follow this specific steps:
+In order to install this app, all you need to is follow these specific steps:
 ### STEP1:
  Click on the "out" option in above given project.
 ### STEP2: